Asymptotically unbiased approximation of the QSD of diffusion processes with a decreasing time step Euler scheme: Introduction and statement of the results

 \subsection{Organization of the article and notation}

 The sequel of the paper is devoted to the proofs.
-Since \cref{theo:main-mun} is a particular case of \cref{theo:main}, we only prove \cref{theo:main} whose proof is divided into two parts (as mentioned before).
-The almost sure tightness of the sequence $(\mu_n)_{n \geq 1}$ is proved in Section~\ref{sec:tightness} whereas the identification of the limit is achieved in Section~\ref{sec:prooftheomain} (see \cref{ss:pf-main} for a synthesis).
-The proof of the convergence in distribution is the objective of Section~\ref{sec:converg-distrib}, which contains the proofs of~\cref{theo2} and~\cref{theo:weakerrorf}.
+Since Theorem~\ref{theo:main-mun} is a particular case of Theorem~\ref{theo:main}, we only prove Theorem~\ref{theo:main} whose proof is divided into two parts (as mentioned before).
+The almost sure tightness of the sequence $(\mu_n)_{n \geq 1}$ is proved in Section~\ref{sec:tightness} whereas the identification of the limit is achieved in Section~\ref{sec:prooftheomain} (see Subsection~\ref{ss:pf-main} for a synthesis).
+The proof of the convergence in distribution is the objective of Section~\ref{sec:converg-distrib}, which contains the proofs of~Theorem~\ref{theo2} and~Theorem~\ref{theo:weakerrorf}.

-These sections rely on some technical results which are postponed to two Appendices.
-Appendix~\ref{app:RBM} contains definitions and a few properties related with one-dimensional reflected Brownian motions, which are employed in Section~\ref{sec:tightness}.
-Appendix~\ref{app:discr} gathers various estimates related with the Euler discretization of the SDE~\eqref{eq:SDE}, which are then used in Sections~\ref{sec:prooftheomain} and~\ref{sec:converg-distrib}.
+Some proofs of results in these sections, which are either technical or close to standard arguments, are detailed in a Supplementary Material document, which is attached to this preprint.
+This document also contains auxiliary technical results on one-dimensional reflected Brownian motions, and various estimates related with the Euler discretization of the SDE~\eqref{eq:SDE}.

 Throughout the article, we denote by $|\cdot|$ the Euclidean norm on $\R^d$.
 For a function $f:\ER^d\rightarrow\ER$, $[f]_1$ and $\|f\|_\infty$ respectively denote its Lispchitz constant and its sup norm.